VincentDion/Project8OC/README.md

 - Updates of some links
 - Add of 404 and 500 error page but tests are needed under production state
 - Add of admin interface from where database had been filled with around 5000 products

+Version 0.7 (03/09):
+- User interface completed
+- Pages 404 and 500 completed
+- Links corrected
+- Legal Notice page added and completed
+- Pagination of products added (not working yet for replace view but working for favorites)
+- Test suite of around 20 tests covering all the pages of the site, since it is a school project, test suite is upload to github
+- Navbar is updated for when the user is connected and when he is not

+=> At this point, the website is almost complete, only a few minor adjustments to make before upload on Heroku.